CsillaFarkas/ParetoPick-R/README.md

 * deviations_step is currently the default value
 * explain the effects of high correlation
 * check if the selection of optima in Sydney's output is ordered the same way
-* reset button to be able to rerun all processes